aplteam/Tatin/docs/TatinForContributors.md

 1. It runs `#.Tatin.Admin.MakeServer`

-Along the process any existing `.zip` files in the `Dist/` folder will be deleted, and new ones with the current version number will be created.
-These `.zip` files are to be released on GitHub.
+In the process the `Dist/` folder will be recreated from scratch.
+The `.zip` files in `Dist/` are to be released on GitHub.

 There will be three zip files: